shekharbiswas/Build_CI_CD_pipeline/README.md

 ###  Configure GitHub Actions

 Configure GitHub Actions to test your project upon change events in GitHub.
 Ensure continuous integration (CI) is performed remotely by setting up automated tests whenever code is checked into a Git-based repository.
 Set up both a SaaS build service and the necessary configuration files to define the build process.
 Use GitHub Actions as the CI service to automate testing and validation.

-Follow DevOps best practices by integrating GitHub Actions into your project.
+DevOps best practices by integrating GitHub Actions into your project.
 This step finalizes the CI process, preparing the project for the next phase: Continuous Delivery.

-Refer to the diagram below to understand how GitHub Actions automates testing.
 A push event to GitHub triggers a GitHub Actions container, which executes a series of predefined commands.

 ![image](https://github.com/user-attachments/assets/979b6d72-7b7e-4c69-a006-e70039a4e819)